lemonnish/personal-website-travel/_posts/2014-07-28-sichuan-adventures.md

 While we were still at the Chengdu airport, I saw a really good example of Chinese fashion and the tendency of women to wear really tall heels and clothes that don't quite seem practical given the context.
 It's also an example of how friends and significant others often dress similarly or in matching outfits when they go out.

 <div class='img-gallery'>
-{% include photo.html url="airport-women.jpg" alt="women at the airport" size="large" %}
+{% include photo.html url="airport-women.jpg" alt="women at the airport" size="xlarge" %}
 </div>